 The single highest-leverage move: start meds early

-- Fexofenadine (Allegra) is the cleanest first choice.
-It does not cross the blood-brain barrier, so no sedation and no cognitive cost.
+- Fexofenadine (Allegra) is our usual first choice.
+It does not cross the blood-brain barrier, so it causes no sedation and no cognitive cost.

 - Loratadine (Claritin) and cetirizine (Zyrtec) are the runners-up.
 Both work well for most people.
 Cetirizine crosses the blood-brain barrier lightly and mildly fogs some users; it also has a documented rebound-itching withdrawal effect if you have been on it daily for months and stop suddenly, so taper rather than stop cold.